TeamEternal/SteadyCook/README.md

 #### SteadyCook was created in a Python3 virtual environment, and it should be cloned and used in one!

-NOTE: In order for SteadyCook to work you need to install Google Chrome and edit your '.bashrc' or '.zshrc' to add Google Chrome to your systems global path.
+NOTE: In order for SteadyCook to work you need to install Google Chrome and edit your '*.bashrc*' or '*.zshrc*' file to add Google Chrome to your systems global path.
 You can do this by the following:
    * `export PATH=$YOUR_PATH_TO_GOOGLE_CHROME:$PATH`

-Where '*YOUR_PATH_TO_GOOGLE_CHROME*' is the absolute path to your Google Chrome installation Once you are finished execute: `source <YOUR_RC_FILE>`
+Where '*YOUR_PATH_TO_GOOGLE_CHROME*' is the absolute path to your Google Chrome installation

+Once you are finished execute: `source <YOUR_RC_FILE>`

 If you can execute: `Google\ Chrome` without any errors, continue to step #1.